andrewcylaw/flask_sqlalchemy/README.md

 ```

 ## Misc.
 Implementation Notes
+* Unit tests are implemented using Python's builtin package `unittest`.
 * Department is not mandatory in the employee table, making it possible to create employees with `null` departments.